Balasubramanian-pg/COF-CO3/Domain 1.0 Snowflake AI Data Cloud Features and Architecture/1.3 Snowflake Object Hierarchy and Types/Database Objects/Readme.md

 ### Schema boundary inside the database

 Schemas are the real control plane inside the database.
-Snowflake’s access-control model says that in a regular schema, the owner role has all privileges on the object by default, including grant and revoke authority, while in a managed access schema the object owners lose the ability to make grant decisions and only the schema owner or a role with `MANAGE GRANTS` can grant privileges on objects in the schema.
-That is the key production distinction between a plain schema and a governed schema. ([Snowflake Docs][3])
+- Snowflake’s access-control model says that in a regular schema,
+- The owner role has all privileges on the object by default, including grant and revoke authority,
+- While in a managed access schema the object owners lose the ability to make grant decisions and only the schema owner or a role with `MANAGE GRANTS` can grant privileges on objects in the schema.
+- That is the key production distinction between a plain schema and a governed schema. ([Snowflake Docs][3])

 Database-level metadata is exposed through `INFORMATION_SCHEMA` and `ACCOUNT_USAGE`. `INFORMATION_SCHEMA` is automatically created in every database and is the low-latency metadata surface for the current database. `ACCOUNT_USAGE` gives account-wide object metadata and historical usage, includes dropped objects, and has longer retention but more latency.
 The `SCHEMATA` view in `ACCOUNT_USAGE` excludes `ACCOUNT_USAGE`, `READER_ACCOUNT_USAGE`, and `INFORMATION_SCHEMA` schemas, so it is useful for inventory but not a complete dump of every schema in the system. ([Snowflake Docs][4])